top of page

 Explore the medina

 Though much smaller than its counterparts in Fes or Marrakech, Chefchaouen's medina captivates with its labyrinth of blue laneways.
-Lose yourself amidst the azure hues as you uncover local treasures: hand-crafted leather goods, traditional wool garments and fragrant soaps.
-The relaxed pace of Chefchaouen allows you to stroll and really soak up the experience while breathing in the fresh mountain air.
+It's a wonderful place to lose yourself as you uncover local treasures: hand-crafted leather goods, traditional wool garments and fragrant soaps.
+Personally, love the red-and-white textiles that local women wrap around their waists - they can serve a multitude of functions back home.

 At the heart of the medina is Plaza Uta el-Hammam, a cobblestoned open space that fuses Arabian and Spanish influences.
-Watching over is the Grand Mosque of Chefchaouen with its uniquely octagonal minaret.
+Watching over is the Grand Mosque of Chefchaouen with its unique octagonal minaret.
 Although only Muslims may enter this 15th-century landmark, its beauty can be admired from the outside and listening to the call to prayer echo through the streets is an experience in itself.

 Want to explore Chefchaouen with a guide?
-This Private walking tour of Chefchaouen receives rave reviews for its friendly and knowledgeable guides.
+This private walking tour of Chefchaouen receives rave reviews for its friendly and knowledgeable guides.

 Best things to do in Chefchaouen